InbalTb/Object-Oriented-Programming-project/README.md

 ## Dependencies
 This project relies on standard Python libraries, and no additional dependencies are required.
 ## How to Run
 Ensure you have Python installed.
-Navigate to the project root and run the main program.
+Navigate to the main.py and run the main program.
-## Example
-For usage examples, refer to the examples provided in the main program and class files.

-## Exception Handling
-Exception handling is implemented through two classes:

-- **ExceptionVehicle**: Represents exceptions that can occur during program execution.
-- **ExceptionProcess**: Handles various data structures (TUPLE, DICTIONARY, LIST, STR, INT).